MarkStringerComedy/MarkStringerComedy.github.io/index.md

 ### Joke No. 30 - Bee holder
 Beauty is in the eye of the beholder
-Honey is in the hive of the beeholder
+Honey is in the hive of the bee-holder

 ### Joke No. 29 - Now that's what I call Music